 Writing

-I’ve talked about how much writing this blog has helped me but I really do think that if you enjoy writing, it can be extremely beneficial to your anxiety and overall mental health.
 It’s such a lovely, creative way to process your thoughts and feelings, especially if you write specifically about your experiences and if you choose to share your writing publicly, you can help so many people who are in a similar boat.

 The art of journaling is also becoming increasingly popular due to its mental health benefits.
 Faith from Radical Transformation Project has some great journal writing prompts on her blog to get you started.